Comprendre la législation des drones en France en 2025

 Certificate of competence

-To pilot a drone, it is often necessary to have a Certificate of Competence .
-This certificate certifies that the pilot has the knowledge and skills necessary to use his drone safely.
+To pilot a drone, it is often necessary to have a Certificate of Competence.
+This certificate confirms that the pilot has the knowledge and skills required to operate the drone safely.

-All drones weighing more than 250 grams must be registered on the Alphatango platform of the Directorate General of Civil Aviation (DGAC) .
-This obligation also applies to drones equipped with cameras , regardless of their mass.
+All drones over 250 grams must be registered on the Alphatango platform French Civil Aviation Authority (DGAC).
+This obligation also applies to drones equipped with camerasregardless of their weight.

 Flight scenarios in France